Wytamma/virusMAP/README.md

 ### Downloading data

-- curl is backup
+- Curl is backup
-- fasta-dump freaked out and downloaded 32Gb of data instead of the 4Gb reads...
+- Fasta-dump freaked out and downloaded 32Gb of data instead of the 4Gb reads...
-- biopython - it's python
+- Biopython - it's python

 ### Pre-align-QC